Honda in Formula One: 2020–2021: Red Bull and AlphaTauri

-Fifth era (2026 onwards)
+Fifth era (post-Red Bull era — 2026 onwards)

-In December 2022, Honda, under its subsidiary Honda Racing Corporation (HRC), officially registered its interest with the FIA to be a power unit supplier in 2026.
-In February 2023, the FIA confirmed that HRC is provisionally listed as a power unit manufacturer for 2026.
+In December 2022, Honda, under its subsidiary Honda Racing Corporation (HRC), officially registered its interest with the FIA to be a power unit manufacturer when the new regulations will be introduced in 2026.

+In May 2023, Honda confirmed its entry for 2026 and announced it would supply its hybrid power units to Aston Martin as a works partner team after seven and eight years of partnerships with two Red Bull-owned teams (Red Bull Racing (2019–2021 as full-works Honda and later 2022–2025 as Honda Red Bull Powertrains) and Scuderia Toro Rosso later Scuderia AlphaTauri and later Racing Bulls (2018–2021 as full-works Honda and later 2022–2025 as Honda Red Bull Powertrains) respectively.
+The increased role of the electric element of the power units, which will provide 50% of the total power output, and the introduction of 100% sustainable fuels played a key role in enticing the company to make a full-scale return for the new regulations.
+Honda previously collaborated with the Silverstone-based Formula One team in 2001 and 2002 when it was known as Jordan Grand Prix, and the team also ran Mugen-Honda engines between 1998 and 2000.

 Other involvement

 Mugen era and aborted 1999 Formula One project

 From 1993 to 1998, Honda's only presence in Formula One was as an engine supplier through its closely related but independent partner, Mugen Motorsports, who supplied engines to Footwork, Lotus, Ligier, Prost and Jordan.
-Mugen-powered cars had won 4 Grands Prix by the end of the 1999 season.
+Mugen-powered cars had won four Grands Prix by the end of the 1999 season.
 Although the engines were initially independently funded, the engines were serviced by Honda engineers, and by 1998 the engines themselves were effectively Honda works engines.
 In 1998, Honda was seriously considering entry in Formula One as a constructor, going as far as hiring Harvey Postlethwaite as technical director and designer and hiring engineer Kyle Petryshen from HRC to help with the design, implementation and management of the new engine in the new chassis.
 A test car, RA099, designed by Postlethwaite and built by Dallara, was made and tested during 1999, driven by Jos Verstappen.
 Although the engines were still Mugen-badged, the team impressed at test sessions, beating some more experienced and better financed teams, even if they were mostly in the midfield.
 At a test of this car, Postlethwaite suffered a fatal heart attack, the project was later shelved and Honda decided to recommit as a full works engine supplier to BAR, starting in 2000.

 During this period, Honda engineers also developed several Formula One cars as a side, unofficial project, the Honda RC100/RC-F1 series, initially using V12 engines as used on the McLarens, before switching to Mugen-built V10 engine in the project's final evolution.